 Legitimate transcription companies will evaluate your typing speed and accuracy through testing, and look at your resume to determine if your experience matches their needs.
-Certification for general transcription is not usually a factor for determining if you are qualified for a transcription job.
+Certification for general transcription is not usually a factor in determining if you are qualified for a transcription job.
 (However, for medical transcription jobs certification is usually needed, but there are specific types of accreditation that are accepted all companies utilizing medical transcriptions.)

 Legitimate companies generally do not charge fees for you to work for them, though there can be some start-up costs for contractors (and sometimes employees).

-However, in transcription these tend to be for durable equipment that you could use with other clients.
+However, in transcription, these tend to be for durable equipment that you could use with other clients.
 Be very careful of any company selling a “business opportunity.”

 How to Find a Legitimate Home Transcription Job